goschtl/zope/zc.async/branches/dev/src/zc/async/README_2.txt

 You often want to daemonize your software, so that you can restart it if there's a problem, keep track of it and monitor it, and so on.
-ZDaemon (http://pypi.python.org/pypi/zdaemon) and Supervisor (http://supervisord.org/) are two fairly simple ways of doing this for both client and client/server processes.
+ZDaemon (http://pypi.python.org/pypi/zdaemon) and Supervisor (http://supervisord.org/) are two fairly simple-to-use ways of doing this for both client and client/server processes.
 If your main application can be packaged as a setuptools distribution (egg or source release or even development egg) then you can have your main application as a zc.async client and your dispatchers running a separate zc.async-only main loop that simply includes your main application as a dependency, so the necessary software is around.
 You may have to do a bit more configuration on the client/server side to mimic global registries such as zope.component registrations and so on between the client and the client/servers, but this shouldn't be too bad.

 UUID File Location
 ------------------